-Bronwyn goes on to share her knowledge and expertise and the clear statement is a good letting agency is key and calm level head is required:
+Bronwyn goes on to share her knowledge and expertise, and the clear statement is, a good letting agency is key and a calm level head is required:

 Mr Faafoi the Associate Minister for housing in his proposal said “Greater security of tenancy and less regular rent increases, coupled with the ability to make minor improvements, mean renters will be better placed to make their house a home.”

 Rentals.co agrees with this: long-term tenants who treat their property well can be beneficial for the owner, and as such minor fittings would be a fair and reasonable request.

 The view however held by Rentals.co with regards curbing rent increases to an annual approach is one of surprise that it is being proposed.
 The impact will be more sizeable and significant rental increases taking place as opposed to these being staggered throughout the year.
 Tenants will feel the brunt of these increases and it will make rents ever harder to plan as opposed to the governments hope of making it easier.
 Rentals.co does not see this negatively impacting on landlords, and with over 500 properties managed, their knowledge of the market across Whangarei and Northland is invaluable in setting the correct rent for the year ahead.